bisnad/MotionContinuation/rnn_interactive_live_mocap/README.md

 ### Summary

 This Python-based tool can be used to send live motion capture data to a machine learning model.
-The has been trained to generate synthetic motion data that represents a continuation an initial short motion excerpt.
+This model has been trained to generate synthetic motion data that represents a continuation an initial short motion excerpt.
 While the other RNN Interactive tools extract the initial motion excerpt from a motion capture file, this tool obtains the motion excerpt from a stream of live motion capture data.
 This tool is not able to train a machine learning model.
 For training, the [RNN tool](../rnn) can be used.
 The tool can be interactively controlled by sending it OSC messages.
 The tool also emits OSC messages that contain the synthetically generated motion data.

 ### Installation